Back to Insight

 SUMMARY

-ChatGPT has 900 million weekly active users and processes 2.5 billion prompts per day.
-Around 50% of consumers now intentionally seek out AI-powered search to guide purchasing decisions, and $750 billion in US revenue is projected to flow through AI-powered search by 2028.
-This guide provides research-backed strategies to help your brand appear in ChatGPT answers, grounded in real implementation data and current visibility tracking across multiple industries.
+ChatGPT now has 900 million weekly active users and processes 2.5 billion prompts a day.
+According to McKinsey, around half of US consumers now intentionally turn to AI-powered search when researching purchases, and $750 billion in US revenue is projected to flow through AI-powered search by 2028.
+This guide sets out what actually moves the needle on ChatGPT visibility - grounded in real implementation data and visibility tracking across multiple industries.

 Understanding ChatGPT's content retrieval and citation mechanisms